-- Professional affiliates of the Department of Psychology
+- Clinical adjunct, associate, and professional affiliates of the Department of Psychology and Health Studies.

-- Other registered psychologists associated with the Department of Psychology as approved by the PCC
+- Other registered psychologists associated with the Department of Psychology and Health Studies as approved by the USPC Director.

-Professional affiliates and other registered psychologists associated with the Department of Psychology are requested to provide a signed letter to the Psychology Clinic Director indicating the proposed use of the space.
-Space in the Psychology Clinic may be reassigned up to one month before the reserved time according to the priorities above.
+Clinical adjunct, associate, professional affiliates and other registered psychologists associated with the Department of Psychology and Health Studies are requested to provide a signed letter to the USPC Director indicating the proposed use of the space.
+Space in the USPC may be reassigned up to one month before the reserved time according to the priorities above.
 In these rare circumstances, we have historically been able to provide workable alternate arrangements.